Na navigaci | Klávesové zkratky

 public string $email {

-set => strtolower($value);
+set => strtolower($value); // Always convert emails to lowercase

 }

-// Extends existing hook with additional validation
+// Extends existing age validation

 public int $age {